Milo1885/Tease-AI/README.md

 # Changelog - Patch 54

+Major Tasks overhaul:

+     Tasks should now function as originally intended

+	 Multiple uses of the same #Keyword will now produce different results

+	 Tasks are now filtered through the new routine which should greatly improve stability

+	 Task-related #Keywords should no longer return 0 as a value

+     "Domme is sending you a file" window now displays correctly when Lazy Sub AV is active

+     Task-related Ranges added to Ranges tab, corresponding to the following #KeyWords: #TaskStrokes, #TaskStrokingTime, #TaskEdges, #TaskHoldTheEdgeTime, #TaskCBTTime

+New #Keywords added: #EdgeHold, #LongHold, #ExtremeHold

+     Returns a random value based on the user's Sub settings, and automatically displays it as an amount of time in seconds, minutes and/or hours.

 Tease AI will now move to the next script type in the cycle if the current script has run out of lines

 Added @Month() and @Day() to GetFilter(), I left them out by accident